 Modern Marketing Is Powered By Social Listening

 Social listening—what we do at Campus Sonar—is one of these methods, and we believe it should be integrated into the research and data practice of most marketing organizations.
-Like focus groups and interviews, it helps us understand the mindset and decision-making of target audiences.
+Like focus groups and interviews, it helps us understand the mindset and decision-making of target audiences using accurate and relevant data.
 Unlike traditional methods, it's:

 Social listening is not a social media investment.
 It's a strategic investment to get closer to your students, audience, and community.
 Market research is just one way social listening can contribute to the strategic objectives of modern higher education marketers.
 In a few weeks, we'll share a specific case study about how we've used social listening in research projects at Campus Sonar.
 Stay tuned!